samuelcampione/finetuning_distilbert_for_personality_classification/README.md

-# finetuning_distilbert_for_personality_classification
-DistilBERT for Personality Trait Classification
+# Finetuning DistilBERT for personality classification